kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 But I'm obviously critical about the CSS and somewhat critical of how some things are working at the development level.
 The "good enough software" principle actually encourages such criticism so here are some things that I want to improve upon at a (not too) later date:

   * __Modify Grunt some more__: Grunt tasks can be configured to some very finite degrees and I know that I can do more in this area.
 The image minification task is acting odd...need to figure that out.
 Also, some tasks are repetitive, particularly with the Bower stuff.
-Grunt has a programmatic API that (I think) can help [make things DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself "What is the DRY principle?") but I haven't really looked at it.
-I need to do that.
+Grunt has a programmatic API that (I think) can help [make things DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself "What is the DRY principle?") but I need to delve into it some more.

-  * __Clean up the CSS &amp; Sass__: Again, I KNOW that the CSS in its current format could be cleaned up and optimized.
+  * __Clean up the CSS &amp; Sass__: Again, I KNOW that the CSS/Sass in its current format could be cleaned up and optimized.
 And I do want to make it work in IE8.
-My hope is to do all this using the [OOCSS principle](http://coding.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/ "Smashing Magazine Article about OOCSS").
+My hope is to do all this using [OOCSS principles](http://coding.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/ "Smashing Magazine Article about OOCSS").

   * __Make the mobile menu/searchbox run off of CSS transitions instead of jQuery__: when the site's width is set to 568px or less in a media query-enabled browser, both the menu and searchbox will only appear and disappear by clicking on some buttons at the top.This show/hide animation is powered by jQuery but powering it off of CSS3 animations is the more optimal approach (read more about this [here](http://dev.opera.com/articles/view/css3-vs-jquery-animations/)).
 Doing this means restructuring the header and I was too close to being done with the redesign to do all that.
-So this may be done later and if so, it will also be an opportunity to redo the header.
+So this may be done later and if so, it will also be an opportunity to redo the header from a styling standpoint.

   * __Using Backbone in the contact form__: I'm really itching to use Backbone in a project and started to do so with my contact form, but this would add rendering/event weight to the form's performance and be too much.
 I still want to use Backbone though so I may do this in the future.

   * __A better deployment method__: if your Jekyll site content is more than just a home page and blog posts AND is hosted anyplace other than GitHub, you may have to redeploy the ENTIRE site every time you make a change...even a small one.
-There are ways to use Git commit hooks to deploy your site after it's pushed up to a remote repo like GitHub, but it's tough to do with Jekyll.
+There are ways to use Git commit hooks to deploy your site after it's pushed up to GitHub, but it's tough to do with Jekyll.
 Still researching this.

 <a name="conclusion"></a>
 ### Conclusion